-Criteria J(ORC Code ex Figuration Commentary Foundation (CSMRF).
-The CSMRF database provides some empirical assay date for Fe, while for other 1960s drill-holes the Fe has been estimated from a ratio of magnetic Fe results, derived from composite Davis Tube recovery (DTR) analyses and Fe results undertaken on 7.6m composite samples Drilling techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Phase 1: diamond drilling conducted by Columbia Iron Mines in 1960s drill-holes BV001-BV114, covering West, South-Central and Section 5 deposits.
+Criteria J( ORC Code ex Figuration Commentary Foundation (CSMRF).
+The CSMRF database provides some empirical assay date for Fe, while for other 1960s drill-holes the Fe has been estimated from a ratio of magnetic Fe results, derived from composite Davis Tube recovery (DTR) analyses and Fe results undertaken on 7.6m composite samples Drilling techniques Phase 1: diamond drilling conducted by Columbia Iron Mines in 1960s drill-holes BV001-BV114, covering West, South-Central and Section 5 deposits.
 The holes were initiated with a NX casing bit until the hole reached solid ground.
 Drill core was approximately 2.3 inches in diameter using a wireline drill.
 For some holes the core was BX size; nearly 1.6 inches in diameter.
 The drilling in the West section was both along-strike and across-strike, with the majority of holes drilled at a dip of 45 towards 188 degrees.
 Drill-hole depths ranged from 54m to 334m.
 Average was 161m.
 Downhole surveys were measured for dip with a Tropari instrument.
 Phase 2: diamond drilling conducted by Richmond Mining Ltd in 2010, over the West and South-Central deposits only.
 A local contactor was used to obtain HQ sized diamond core.
 Phase 3: diamond and RC drilling conducted by Nevada Iron in 2012, over the West, South- Central and Section 5 deposits.
 A local contactor was engaged to carry out the programme with two reverse circulation rigs and one diamond drill rig.
 Core drilling was completed using HQ sized core and the RC drilling was completed using a 5 & 3/4" drill bit.
 Drill sample recovery • Method of recording and assessing core and chip sample recoveries and results assessed.
-Measures taken to maximise sample recovery and ensure representative nature of the samples.
+Measures taken to maximise sample recovery and ensure representative nature of the same last.
 Whilst no recovery information from the 2010 and 2012 programmes is available, sample weights were recorded in the laboratory.
 Sample weights show that the average sample was 4kg.
-These results are considered reasonable.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No observations or measurements were made regarding the reverse circulation recoveries.
+These results are considered reasonable. the samples.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse mater sample recovery and grade and whether No observations or measurements were made regarding the reverse circulation recoveries.
 The drill cyclone used to capture the percussion chips was however fully enclosed to reduce dust and loss of fines.
 All of the drill sampling appears to have been carried out competently and to best industry practice, as consequence there is no evidence to suggest there exists a relationship between sample recovery and grade.
 AMC from the 43-101 report in 2013 advised that it has not identified any drilling, sampling, or recovery factors that could materially impact on the accuracy or reliability of the results.
 Logging • Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and Geological logging was undertaken to record lithology, mineralisation type, content and style, geotechnical and structural information.
 The geological logging is considered